 Marketing Manager: Responsible for planning, executing, and evaluating marketing campaigns for orchestra and special events, and maximizing the visibility of the orchestra, consistent with SSO policies and long-range goals.

 Lexi joined the Symphony in September 2017.
 Lexi started her position as Executive Assistant for the Springfield Symphony Orchestra, and in May 2018, was promoted to the role of Marketing Manager.
-Her main objectives for the organization are building community awareness of the Symphony, building and sustaining media relationships for the Symphony, and managing the grant writing and research process for the Symphony.
+Her main objectives for the organization are building community awareness of the Symphony, building and sustaining media relationships for the Symphony, running and maintaining the SSO's new livestream platform, and managing the grant writing and research process for the Symphony.
 Lexi holds a Bachelor of Arts in Music and Arts Administration from Drury University.
 Prior to working at the Symphony, she held a position in 2016 as the Marketing and Development intern for the Symphony.
 Lexi enjoys getting to work within the field of nonprofit arts and help make a difference in her local community.
 In her spare time, Lexi enjoys cooking new recipes, knitting and reading books.

 Phone: 417-864-6683 EXT.
 11